wuyanxin/review.ninja/doc/installation.md

 This guide is thought for people who want to setup a private instance of ReviewNinja.

-This guide was created for setup with **Ubuntu 14.04**, but also may apply for other Linux distributions or other Unix derivatives.
+The guide was tested with **Ubuntu 14.04**, but also may apply for other Linux distributions or other Unix derivatives.

 > *Information* If you need to setup a local development environment, you can use our Vagrant image: https://github.com/reviewninja/vagrant.review.ninja